Circus Train Car

-The Ringling Bros. and Barnum & Bailey Circus wintered in Venice, Florida between 1960 and 1991.
-With the help of numerous donors from the Venice area and around the nation, VAHS will bring a retired circus train car to the Historic Venice Depot Campus.
-VAHS has found an ideal car, built by Pullman Standard and once owned by Ringling, at the Florida Railroad Museum (FRRM).
+The Ringling Bros. and Barnum & Bailey Circus wintered in Venice, Florida between 1960 and 1992.
+With the help of numerous donors from the Venice area and around the nation, VAHS brought a retired circus train car to the Historic Venice Depot Campus.
+VAHS found an ideal car, built by Pullman Standard and once owned by Ringling, at the Florida Railroad Museum (FRRM).
 The Society has raised the funds to purchase it, restore and reconfigure it, and prepare the Depot site to receive it.
 Originally called the Short Leaf Pine, the 85-foot long rail car had its last brake check in Venice in 1993.

 Thank you to:

 The car is currently at the Venice Train Depot next to the caboose.
 The car is not open for tours at this time.
 Interior exhibits will be finalized over the next several months.
 The train car will be opened to the public when the project is completed.
 The exhibits will illustrate how Ringling performers lived on the circus train, and they will describe the many innovations that took place in the Ringling Bros.
 Circus during the Venice years.
 Venice’s circus legacy will also be celebrated.

 Having a retired Ringling Bros. car that was actually used in Venice is the ideal fulfillment of the original vision and plan for the Historic Venice Train Depot.
 VAHS is proud to play a part in the vision.

 Fundraising continues for the development of interior educational exhibits.
 If you haven’t donated yet, please jump on board.
 All donations, both large and small, are important in helping VAHS complete the project.
 Please send checks, made out to VAHS, to:

 PO Box 995

 Thank you for helping to preserve Venice's circus heritage!